waynodiablo/Oystercard/sequence/remote/day_one.md

 * 11.45 - 12.30 Kick off week 1
 * 13.30 - pairing til close

+## Code of conduct

+Make sure to read the [code of conduct guide](../../code_of_conduct_guide.md).
+It's really important that you understand the code of conduct and abide by it.

 ## Rough weekly schedule

 See [here](./example_schedule.md) for the rough weekly schedule.